Learn Some Information about Gastroenteritis

 - Abdominal pain.

-Viral gastroenteritis also presents with fever, tiredness and muscle pain.
+Viral gastroenteritis can also cause fever, tiredness, and muscle pain.

 - Food poisoning.